Biden blames Trump for violence at Capitol that’s shaken US

 In solemn tones, Biden said the actions Trump has taken to subvert the nation’s democratic institutions throughout his presidency led directly to the mayhem in Washington.

-The mob of hundreds of Trump backers broke into the Capitol and roamed the halls looking for lawmakers, who were forced to halt their deliberations a nd evacuate to safety.
+The mob of hundreds of Trump backers broke into the Capitol and roamed the halls looking for lawmakers, who were forced to halt their deliberations and seek safety.
 The violent protesters were egged on by Trump himself, who has falsely contended that he lost the election due to voter fraud.

 By ALEXANDRA JAFFE